Sycnex/Windows10Debloater/README.md

 # How To Run

-Warning: This MUST be run before creating new profiles, otherwise you will find that there will be empty tiles in your start menu or that the bloatware wasn't completely removed.
-Results are varied, and some can run it just fine with great results on their existing account, and others have an issue with the bloatware remaining.

 Download the Windows10Debloater.ps1 file.
 Next, open PowerShell ISE/VSCode as an Administrator, copy the source code from Windows10Debloater.ps1 and throw it into PowerShell ISE/VSCode/etc and run it.